sub-arctic/software-task-1/docs/main.md

     - Detect LaTeX maths expressions and render them as images using matplotlib
 - Define cases for markdown elements to be different text sizes and styles
 - Parse properties denoted by a `---` block and read in yaml-style inline object properties for rendering on the canvas
-    - Ensure sanitzation
+    - Ensure sanitization
 - Render discovered text and elements in a tkinter frame
-- Use os.path.join for cross-platform compatability
+- Use os.path.join for cross-platform compatibility

 #### Interface
 - Display lesson frame next to canvas